 Rectal cancer Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
 Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more may require removal of the uterus (hysterectomy) to be sure that all the cancer is removed.
 In such cases, cesarean delivery may be done as early as 28 weeks of pregnancy so that hysterectomy can be done and aggressive cancer treatment can be started.

 Pregnancy does not appear to worsen cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse... read more .
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more .

 If pregnant women have an abnormal Papanicolaou (Pap) test, doctors examine the cervix with a binocular magnifying lens (colposcopy Colposcopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more ).
 Colposcopy does not harm the fetus or affect the pregnancy.
 Doctors usually consult an expert when doing the colposcopy to help them determine whether they should take a sample of any abnormal tissue to be examined under a microscope (biopsy Cervix or vagina Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more ).
 A cervical biopsy is not routinely done in pregnant women because bleeding and preterm labor are risks.